 i Legislation and jurisprudence

-As mentioned in Section I.i, the basic legal framework for gambling in Germany is the Interstate Treaty of 2012, which was amended as of 1 January 2020 in the third attempt of the German states to create a uniform and EU-law-compliant gambling regulation.
+As explained in Section I.i, the basic legal framework for gambling in Germany is the Interstate Treaty 2021, which was introduced on 1 July 2021 and marks the fourth attempt of the German states to create uniform and EU-law-compliant gambling regulation.

 The Interstate Treaty has been subject to criticism from the time it entered into force, and the failure of the sports betting licensing process, which was introduced by the Interstate Treaty and confirmed by national courts and most prominently by the CJEU in the Ince case to be unlawful, finally triggered the reforms that led to the Third Amendment of the Interstate Treaty.
-Since its entry into force on 1 January 2020, the regulator responsible for the licensing process, the Regional Council of Darmstadt, has continuously increased the pressure on the industry to participate in the process notwithstanding a variety of open issues, including an open letter urging all operators to apply (see Section III).
+Since its entry into force on 1 January 2020, the regulator responsible for the licensing process for sports betting, the Regional Council of Darmstadt, has urged the industry to participate in the process notwithstanding a variety of open issues, including an open letter urging all operators to apply.

 Alongside the Interstate Treaty, gambling law is regulated by other state legislation, for example, the Gambling Acts implementing the Interstate Treaty, Casino Acts and ordinances.
 For historic or general reasons, some federal laws also influence gambling, such as the Race Betting and Lottery Act, the Trade Regulation Act, the Criminal Code and the Fiscal Code.

 ii The regulator